vrom911/vrom911.github.io/blog/2020-07-17-github-actions-releases.md

 When it comes to Haskell tools distribution, the most common option is usually to install whatever you want from [Hackage](https://hackage.haskell.org/) or [Stackage](https://www.stackage.org/).
 That is when the package is available there.
-If it is not the recommended way is to clone the project and build & install it locally.
+If it is not, the recommended way is to clone the project and build & install it locally.

 This is not enough for several reasons.
 First of all, it assumes that the person